Pylons/pyramid/docs/narr/introduction.rst

 Pyramid add-ons <https://trypyramid.com/resources-extending-pyramid.html>`_ are held to a similar testing standard.

-We still find bugs in Pyramid, but we've noticed we find a lot fewer of them while working on projects with a solid testing regime.
+We still find bugs in :app:`Pyramid`, but we've noticed we find a lot fewer of them while working on projects with a solid testing regime.

 Documented
 ~~~~~~~~~~

-The Pyramid documentation is comprehensive.
-We strive to keep our narrative
+The :app:`Pyramid` documentation is comprehensive.
+We strive to keep our
-documentation both complete and friendly to newcomers.
-We also maintain a
+narrative documentation both complete and friendly to newcomers.
+We also
-:ref:`cookbook <cookbook:pyramid-cookbook>` of recipes, demonstrations of
+maintain a :ref:`cookbook <cookbook:pyramid-cookbook>` of recipes,
-common scenarios you might face.
-Contributions in the form of improvements to
+demonstrations of common scenarios you might face.
+Contributions in the form of
-our documentation are always appreciated.
-And we always welcome improvements to
+improvements to our documentation are always appreciated.
+And we always welcome
-our `official tutorials
+improvements to our `official tutorials
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/#tutorials>`_ as well
 as new contributions to our `community maintained tutorials
 <http://docs.pylonsproject.org/projects/pyramid-tutorials/en/latest/index.html#pyramid-tutorials>`_.